SteadyCadence/api-docs/content/02-users.md

-## Manage Users in Relation to an Organization
+## Manage Users

-> Oliver, do we need to make a note about permissions here?

 This section refers to endpoints that begin with:

 ```
 /api/v1/users/
 ```

+`users` is different than `account` in that it shows the organizations that the user is a part of.
+You may need to know this

 The `users` JSON object is structured like this: